Qinghe railway station

 Qinghe railway station (清河站 (Qīnghé zhàn)) is a railway station in Beijing.
 The old station's construction began in 1905 and opened in 1906.
 The station closed on October 31, 2016, to be rebuilt into a new high-speed railway station on the Beijing-Baotou Passenger-Dedicated Line opened on December 30, 2019.

-The new station occupies an area of 146000 m2, and the waiting hall is near 23000 m2.
-It has four island platforms and eight railway lines, including two main lines (Screen doors are set on the main line platforms).
-The station together with Beijing North railway station is the terminal of Beijing–Zhangjiakou intercity railway, which is the vital supporting infrastructure of 2022 Winter Olympics.
+The new station occupies an area of 146000 m2, and the waiting hall is nearly 23000 m2.
+It has four island platforms and eight railway lines, including two main lines (screen doors are set on the main line platforms).
+The station together with Beijing North railway station is the terminal of Beijing–Zhangjiakou intercity railway, which was the vital supporting infrastructure of the 2022 Winter Olympics.

 History

 The old Qinghe railway station was a third-class station positioned 20km from the start of the Beijing-Zhangjiakou Railway.
-The station began construction in 1905 and was completed in 1906 The building was a single-floor, wood and brick construction, the floor area was 336 square meters and combined both Chinese and western architecture styles.
+The station began construction in 1905 and was completed in 1906.
+The building was a single-floor, wood and brick construction, the floor area was 336 square meters and combined both Chinese and western architecture styles.

 On September 8, 1912, the first president of the Provisional Government of the Republic of China Dr. Sun Yat-Sen stopped at the station for inspection.

 After 1949, the station experienced renovations and expansions that resulted in the original central station name plaque and parapet being destroyed, however the main building section remain unchanged.
 The changes included the addition of a prefab waiting room independent of the main building, resulting in the function of the original building being reduced to the ticketing office and other logistical functions.
-Additionally the exterior walls of the old station building was painted over several times, covering the original vertical exterior name plaques bearing the name of the station.
+Additionally the exterior walls of the old station building were painted over several times, covering the original vertical exterior name plaques bearing the name of the station.

 To make space for the construction of the new Qinghe railway station, the old station building closed in 2016, following 110 years of operation.
-In October, 2017, a structural relocation effort began in order to preserve the historical building.
+In October 2017, a structural relocation effort began in order to preserve the historical building.
 The relocation work was done in three stages, covered 360 meters and was completed in 2019.

 After the building was relocated to the southeast corner of the new station, restoration work began.
 The restoration included removal of paint to reveal the original brick walls, replacement of roof tiles, strengthening or replacement of wooden structures, floor refurbishment, replacement of doors and windows, and the reconstruction of the parapet and central name plaque (central name plaque left blank).